myavartanoo/3DIAS_PyTorch/README.md

 ## (Preprocessed) Dataset
-Dowload below two zip files and unzip in `data` folder. [images](http://data.cv.snu.ac.kr:8008/webdav/dataset/3DIAS/images.zip) and [newDataPoints](http://data.cv.snu.ac.kr:8008/webdav/dataset/3DIAS/newDataPoints.zip)
+- Dowload below two zip files and unzip in `data` folder. [images](http://data.cv.snu.ac.kr:8008/webdav/dataset/3DIAS/images.zip) and [newDataPoints](http://data.cv.snu.ac.kr:8008/webdav/dataset/3DIAS/newDataPoints.zip)
+- `metadata.csv` contains the number of data for each class.
+If you want to train a specific class, use other csv file like in `metadata_03001627` for chair only

 ## Training
 To run the training code,